powerfulbean/mTRFpy/docs/optimization.rst

         )
     print(f'Correlation between the actual and predicted response is {r.mean().round(3)}')

-    out:

-    Correlation between the actual and predicted response is 0.024

 The average correlation is an unbiased estimate of the model's accuracy in the sense that the data used for testing was never part of the model fitting procedure.
 Note however, that `TRF.test` will not give a single answer regarding the best value for `\lambda` because the optimal value might vary across the different segmentations of the data.